Scenes and Branch

 ......

-By executing this command, you will switch the game scene and the subsequent plot will run according to the new scene script.
+By executing this command, you will switch the game scene and make the subsequent plot development run according to the new scene script.
 The new script will run after the next mouse click.

-If you need to call another scene within a scene, you can use callScene
+If you need to call another scene in a scene, you can use callScene

-, which will return to the original scene after the called scene finishes running.
+, and the original scene will be returned after the called scene is finished running.

 Statement: